seannyD/DnD_Cymraeg/README.md

 The aim is to translate documents paragraph by paragraph, putting the original English into a markdown quote block.
 Running the `makeWebsite.py` program converts the quote blocks to hidden elements in html files, written to the `web/public` folder.

+Running `createLists.py` makes some automatic lists including:

+-  List of spells
+-  List of monsters
+-  List of items

+See the relevant folders for the lists as md files.

 ## Contributing

 Anyone can contribute, details to follow.
 If you know Github, get stuck in!